-If your car gets stuck in sand, mud, or snow, call a towing service to pull it out (see page 269).
+If your car gets stuck in sand, mud, or snow, call a towing service to pull it out (see page 268).

 "Rocking" your car between forward and reverse gear or revving up the engine and allowing the wheels to spin freely at high speeds can damage the automatic transmission.
-Use tow service to prevent transmission damage.
+Use a tow service to prevent transmission damage.

 For very short distances such as freeing the car, you can use the tiedown hook on the lower right of the front bumper.
 Remove the cover to expose the hook.
-This hook is not for open-road towing (see Emergency Towing, page 269).
+This hook is not for open-road towing (see Emergency Towing, page 268).
+If your car needs to be towed, call a professional towing service or, if you belong to one, an organization that provides roadside assistance.
+Never tow your car behind another vehicle with just a rope or chain.
+It is very dangerous.